exasol/azure-blob-storage-document-files-virtual-schema/doc/user_guide/user_guide.md

 For that we use the Exasol Document Mapping Language (EDML).
 It is universal over all document Virtual Schemas.
 To learn how to define such EDML definitions check the [user guide in the common repository for all document Virtual Schemas](https://github.com/exasol/virtual-schema-common-document/blob/main/doc/user_guide/edml_user_guide.md).

 In the definitions you have to define the `source` property.
 Use something like `my-folder/user.json` here.
-The path is relative to the bucket's root.
+The path is relative to the container's root.

 This Virtual Schema adapter automatically detects the type of the document file by the file extension.
 You can find a list of supported file types and their extensions in the [user guide of the common repository for all file Virtual Schemas](https://github.com/exasol/virtual-schema-common-document-files/blob/main/doc/user_guide/user_guide.md).